fyodorvi/kubectlpf/README.md

 kubectlpf [<podname[:port]>]... [--namepsace=<namespace>] [--exclude=<podname>...] [--health-interval=<number>]
 ```

+Note that pod name accepts partial naming match, e.g. you pod name is `car-service`, you may just type `kubctlpf car`.
 Port is optional if you have pods config which should be stored in `~/kube/pods.json`.
 It should have ` podname: port ` format: